dreadwrr/Recentchanges-Linux/README.md

 If having problem with config file and fails to load it could be a old mismatch between version or with incorrect keys <br>
 remove from <br>
 ~/.config/recentchanges/ <br><br>
-command recentchanges reset can be used to remove the gpg key and .gpg files to clear possible key conflicts.
-The next release will have the config clear prompt <br><br>
+command recentchanges reset can be used to remove the gpg key and .gpg files to clear possible key conflicts. <br>
+and reset config files <br>

 ##